galopago/dil-breakout-pcb/rak3172/README.md

 # BREAKOUT BOARD FOR RAK3172 MODULE

-This board allow [RAK Wireless 3172 module](assets/pdf/RAK3172.pdf) to be used on breadboard for prototyping.
-Open source and manufacturing files available. the main features are:
+This board allows [RAK Wireless 3172 modules](assets/pdf/RAK3172.pdf) to be used on breadboard for prototyping.
+Open source and manufacturing files available.
+The main features are:

-* Every pin is accesible
+* Every pin is accessible
 * Compatible with solderless breadboard
 * Double row header for maximizing free space on prototype boards